govuk-one-login/ipv-cri-dl-api/README.md

-# Digital Identity Fraud Credential Issuer
+# Digital Identity Driving Permit Credential Issuer
-Identity and Fraud Check Credential Issuer
+Driving Permit Check Credential Issuer

 ## Checkout submodules
 > The first time you check out or clone the repository, you will need to run the following commands: